 As soon as you select strikethrough from the list, the strikethrough formatting will apply to all the selected cells or values.

 If you intend to use a strikethrough to cross out completed tasks or activities in a checklist or to-do list, you might want Google Sheets to do it for you automatically as you enter text in a related cell, such as “completed” or “done”.

-The screenshot below, for example, shows a list of tasks you want to complete for the day.
+The Illustration below, for example, shows a list of tasks you want to complete for the day.
 The task items are listed in one column, and the status is listed in the next.
 As you can see, whenever you type “Done” in the Status column, the strikethrough formatting will be applied to the corresponding item in the task column.